 - An Aboriginal person or Torres Strait Islander over the age of 50 who has an existing health condition or comorbidities; or,

 - An individual whose immune system is compromised.

 Ensuring the health and safety of tenants, property owners and managers is a priority during the COVID-19 pandemic.
 Property owners want assurance that their property is being looked after; and tenants and property managers want to avoid any unnecessary exposure to health risks.
 Any entry into rental properties must be in line with public health directives and advice.

-Tenants and property owners, managers and their agents should work together to allow entry in these circumstances while observing COVID-19 public health directives and advice.
+Tenants and property owners, managers and their agents should work together to allow entry while observing COVID-19 public health directives and advice.

-YOU CANNOT physically inspect a property if you have been outside of 4680.
-BUT we will gladly offer you the virtual tour (if available) while you remain in self isolation for 14 days.
+YOU CANNOT physically inspect a property if you have been outside of QLD.
+BUT we will gladly offer you the virtual tour (if available) while you remain in self isolation for 14 days

 We are here to help!
 However, it is by appointment only.
 The collection and return of keys will be handled on a case by case situation.
 Clear instructions will be discussed with you over the phone.

 As of Monday, 6th April 2020 you LOCATIONS estate agents front doors will be locked and no persons are to enter.

 Email or call your Property Manager or Sales Agent directly.

 Our agents will resume carrying out Routine Inspections to ensure that we meet our contractual obligations however we will be adhering to the health directive and observing social distancing.
 Please respect our staff during your routine inspection and consider stepping outside whilst they attend.